Towards Ontology-driven development with derived data, process, object, and message models.

 Relationship hierarchies are an essential data modeling pattern.
 For instance, the IBM Banking & Financial Markets Data Warehouse (BFMDW) model has deep relationship hierarchies between the nine concepts.

-The Financial Industry Business Ontology defines property hierarchies with specializations.rdfs:subPropertyOf We want to preserve these FIBO semantics in the EDM.
+The Financial Industry Business Ontology defines property hierarchies with specializations.rdfs:subPropertyOf

 Associations

-Unfortunately, the PD CDM does not support inheritance between associations.
-Therefore object properties that are domain or range in
+Unfortunately, the PD CDM does not support Inheritance between associations.
+Therefore, object properties that are domain or range in

-rdfs:subPropertyOf must become Associative Entities.
+rdfs:subPropertyOf Must become Associative Entities.

 Associative Entities

-The transformation process creates Associative Entities for all object properties that are or have sub-properties.
+The transformation process creates Associative Entities for all object properties with sub-properties.
 The stereotype <<Associative Entity>> differentiates them from standard entities.

 Relationships and Association Links

-The transformation process harvests participating entities from ontology class restrictions and object property domain and range.
-Also, the transformation process harvests the cardinalities of class restrictions (e.g., owl:someValuesFrom, owl:minCardinality, owl:maxQualifiedCardinality) to set relationship and association link cardinalities.
+The transformation process harvests participating entities from ontology class restrictions, object property domain, and range.
+Also, the transformation process harvests the cardinalities of class restrictions (e.g., owl:someValuesFrom, owl:minCardinality

 Relationship and Association Link names and codes are purely technical: Entity <space> Associative Entity.
 For example, the Currency Identifier identifies.